patrickfav/website-favre/content/articles/2018-01-20-handling-proguard-as-library-developer-or-in-a-multi-module-android-application/index.md

 date: 2018-01-20
 lastmod: 2020-04-18
 draft: false
 summary: 'When starting a new project, all the Proguard configuration goes into that single proguard-rules.pro file.
-This is fine for the beginning…'
+This is fine for the beginning&#x2026;'
 description: 'When starting a new project, all the Proguard configuration goes into that single proguard-rules.pro file.
-This is fine for the beginning…'
+This is fine for the beginning&#x2026;'
 slug: 2018-01-20-handling-proguard-as-library-developer-or-in-a-multi-module-android-application
-tags: ["programming"]
+tags: ["Programming"]
 keywords: ["android", "proguard", "java"]
 showDate: true
 showReadingTime: true